codeoverflow-org/nodecg-io/docs/services/twitch.md

 ### Prerequisites

-* Working NodeCG & nodcg-oi installation
+* Working NodeCG & nodcg-io installation
 * a Twitch oAuth-Key

-*Note:* If you don't have such a Key yet you can generate it on  https://twitchapps.com/tmi/.
+*Note:* If you don't have such a key yet you can generate it on https://twitchapps.com/tmi/.
 Just log into your Twitch account and copy the token.

 ### Configure the Twitch sample bundle